Sanford and Son

-Sanford and Son is an American sitcom television series that aired on NBC from January 14, 1972, to March 25, 1977.
+Sanford and Son is an American sitcom television series that was produced by Tandem Productions and aired on NBC from January 14, 1972, to March 25, 1977.
 It was based on the British sitcom Steptoe and Son, which initially aired on BBC1, in the United Kingdom, from 1962 to 1974.

-Known for its racial humor, running gags, and catchphrases, the series was adapted by Norman Lear and considered NBC's response to CBS' All in the Family.
-Sanford and Son has been hailed as the precursor to many other black American sitcoms.
+Known for its racial humor, running gags, and catchphrases, the series was adapted by Norman Lear and considered NBC's response to CBS's All in the Family.
+Sanford and Son has been hailed as the precursor to many other Black American sitcoms.
 It was a hit through its six-season run, finishing in the Nielsen top ten five times.

-The series follows Fred G. Sanford, known for his bigotry and cantankerousness, and Lamont Sanford, his long-suffering, conscientious, peacemaker son.
+The series follows Fred G. Sanford, known for his bigotry and cranky personality, and Lamont Sanford, his long-suffering, conscientious, peacemaker son.
 Both characters are occasionally involved in get-rich-quick schemes to pay off their various debts.

 The show also includes characters Aunt Esther, Grady Wilson, Bubba Bexley, Rollo Lawson, Donna Harris, and Julio Fuentes.